9 hurt when DUI suspect drives onto sidewalk in California

 - Police: School bus driver shot after crash in Minneapolis VIEW

+“One of the girls was screaming, ‘Help, help!'” bystander Sohrab Gill said.
+“I saw some blood coming out of her nose.”

+Injuries ranged from moderate to critical and the victims are between 18 and 49 years old, the Orange County Register reported.

-It wasn’t known if Solis has an attorney.
+Christopher Solis of Anaheim was arrested on suspicion of felony DUI causing great bodily injury.
+It wasn’t known if he has an attorney.

-The crash happened in Fullerton’s South of Commonwealth district, a popular weekend destination with many restaurants and bars.

 This story has been clarified to show police believe the suspect was under the influence of drugs, not alcohol.